-Customer interaction guidance - for remote gambling licensees (Formal guidance under SR Code 3.4.3)
+Customer interaction guidance - for remote gambling licensees (Formal guidance under SR Code 3.4.3 - not in effect)

 Section D - Evaluate - Requirement 14